-Family Law mediation is the term used to describe the process wherein parties involved in a pending or imminent family law action consult with a licensed mediator in an attempt to resolve some or all of their contested issues.
-The process can be temporary mediation wherein only temporary issues are resolved or permanent mediation wherein issues are resolved on a permanent basis.
-Often temporary relief mediation becomes permanent mediation as permanent and complete settlements are agreed to and put in writing.
+Family Law mediation is the term used to describe the process wherein parties involved in a pending or imminent family law action (lawsuit) consult with a licensed mediator in an attempt to resolve some or all of their contested issues.
+The process can be a temporary relief mediation wherein issues are resolved on a temporary basis until final decisions are made, or a permanent relief mediation wherein issues are resolved on a permanent basis.
+Often a temporary relief mediation becomes a permanent mediation as settlements are agreed to and put in writing.
 The desired end result is a signed settlement agreement which can be ratified (blessed) by a judge during a short uncontested final hearing where nobody argues about anything.
+A contested final hearing or trial is thus avoided.

-Formal mediation typically involves both parties (Husband and Wife or Father and Mother), their attorneys and a licensed mediator.
+Formal mediation typically involves both parties (a Husband and Wife or a Father and Mother), their attorneys and a licensed mediator.

 The benefits of mediation are manifold and significant.
 A general short list includes: